ArtisanMobile/devdocs/_posts/api/2015-06-10-api-reference.md

 GET /public/api/apps/{app_id}/users/shared_id/{shared_user_id}
 {% endhighlight %}

 Get details for a single user profile by their Shared User ID.
-Make sure to replace `{app_id}` with your unique application ID and `{shared_user_id}` with the shared user ID of the profile you wish to fetch.
+Make sure to replace `{app_id}` with your unique application ID and `{shared_user_id}` with the Shared User ID of the profile you wish to fetch.

 Example of a successful response: